 - What is Business Intelligence?

-- What are the Different Business Intelligence Benefits?
+- Q2.
+What are some Business Intelligence use cases?

 What is Business Intelligence?

 Business intelligence (BI) is a technology that enables businesses to organize, analyze, and contextualize business data from around the company.
 BI provides reports, performance measures, and company trends that help businesses make informed decisions in the present day.
 It is mostly used as a way to generate a detailed overview either on business or product metrics.

 Here are some real-world examples that show how BI is making a difference for companies around the world:

 The company uses Business Intelligence to determine multiple core aspects of its business.
 For instance, Uber uses BI for surge pricing.
 Algorithms monitor the time of journey, traffic conditions, and customer’s demand in real-time.
 So, prices adjust as demand rises and traffic conditions change.

 Netflix uses data in multiple ways.
 One example is how the company offers suggestions to users based on previously viewed programs.
 Netflix also uses Business Intelligence to get people to engage with its content.

 Coca-Cola previously had issues with its daily manual reporting processes.
 But by replacing the process with an automated BI system, the company completely streamlined the process and saved 260 hours a year.
 Now, the company can quickly check metrics related to budget, delivery, and profitability with just a few clicks.

 The home improvement company is one of the earliest adopters of BI tools.
 They have used this technology to optimize their supply chain, analyze products to identify potential fraud, and solve problems.